JizhiziLi/GFM/README.md

 <!-- ## Introduction -->

 <p align="justify">This repository contains the code, datasets, models, test results and a video demo for the paper <a href="https://arxiv.org/pdf/2010.16188.pdf">End-to-end Animal Image Matting</a>.
 We propose a novel Glance and Focus Matting network (<strong>GFM</strong>), which employs a shared encoder and two separate decoders to learn both tasks in a collaborative manner for end-to-end animal matting.
 We also establish a novel Animal Matting dataset (<strong>AM-2k</strong>) to serve for end-to-end matting task.
-Furthermore, we investigate the domain gap issue between composition images and natural images systematically, propose a carefully designed composite route <strong>RSSN</strong> and a large-scale high-resolution background dataset (<strong>BG-20k</strong>) to serve as a better candidate for composition.</p>
+Furthermore, we investigate the domain gap issue between composition images and natural images systematically, propose a carefully designed composite route <strong>RSSN</strong> and a large-scale high-resolution background dataset (<strong>BG-20k</strong>) to serve as better candidates for composition.</p>

-We have released some pretrained models and the inference code in this repository.
-The two datasets (**AM-2k** and **BG-20k**), training code, test code, and the pretrained models will be made publicly soon.
+[Here](https://drive.google.com/file/d/1-NyeclNim9jAehrxGrbK_1PbFTgDZH5S/view?usp=sharing) is a video demo to illustrate the motivation, the network, the datasets, and the test results on an animal video.

-We have a [video demo](https://drive.google.com/file/d/1-NyeclNim9jAehrxGrbK_1PbFTgDZH5S/view?usp=sharing) to illustrate the motivation, the network, the datasets, and the test results on an animal video.
+The paper is currently under review.
+All the datasets (**AM-2k** and **BG-20k**), training code, test code, and the pretrained models will be made publicly soon.

 ## GFM
 The architecture of our proposed end-to-end method <strong>GFM</strong> is illustrated below.
 We adopt three kinds of <em>Representation of Semantic and Transition Area</em> (<strong>RoSTa</strong>) `-TT, -FT, -BT` within our method.